ahmattox/mtg-scripting-toolkit/README.md

 These tools have been written for personal curiosity or as part of [Lucky Paper](https://luckypaper.co/) projects.
-It's published in the hope it can useful to others as a scripting context for analyzing MTG card data.
+It's published in the hope it can useful to others as a scripting context for analyzing or transforming MTG card data.
 It's not structured, licensed, or versioned to be an integrated package in other projects.
 Nothing, including API coverage or types, is guaranteed to be complete or accurate as it's been written ad-hoc for my own needs.

 If it's useful or you need some help,
 [let me know](https://twitter.com/ahmattox)!